Qompa-Fi/react-native-challenge/README.md

 - Navigate to the next or previous page to keep viewing the list of posts.
 - View the post comments.
 - Navigate to the list of posts from the post details page.
-- In the post details page, every text chunk can be copied to the clipboard by only typing on it.
+- In the post details page, every text chunk can be copied to the clipboard by only typing twice on it.
 By example, if the post title is tapped twice on the screen, the title should be copied to the clipboard.

+## How to start

+- Make a fork of the project

+## Delivery

+When you are done, submit a Pull Request

 ## Evaluation Criteria